IvanYeung0610/Plants-vs-Ants/README.md

 Joshua Liu: I worked on making the plantButtons have timers.
 This would make it so that the plants have a cooldown to being placed.

 Ivan Yeung: I worked on the lawnmower class and got it functioning like it does in the actual game.
 The lawnmowers are activated once and moves down the row and despawns.
 I also added the assets for the lawnmower and the house class.

+6/01:

+Joshua Liu:

+Ivan Yeung: I worked on the home and what happens when the ants reach the home.
+I also added a font for the text on the game over screen when the ants reach the home.
+Not sure how to revert back to normal font.
+I plan on tweaking the font and then working on the buttons on the gameover screen that will allow players to start over.